wmgmm/wmgmm/README.md

 ### Senior AI & Data Science Specialist | Clinical AI | Operational AI/Applied AI| Cardiff University School of Medicine

 I am 50% of **The Matts** with a **Bioinformatics & Machine Learning PhD** with over **25 years' experience** in genetics, bioinformatics, machine learning and clinical data science.
-I lead the **Human Gene Mutation Database (HGMD)** — the global standard for clinical genetics — where I build and maintain AI-driven pipelines for genetic variant classification and research paper processing.
+I lead the **Human Gene Mutation Database (HGMD)** the global standard for clinical genetics where I develop AI-driven pipelines for genetic variant classification and research paper processing.

 My work is operational and applied: designing AI pipelines that solve real problems, automating legacy processes, and training teams to use AI effectively in their day-to-day work.
 With Matthew Hayden (the other Matt) we developed the **AI in the Workplace** workshop and founded the **Cardiff University AI Community** (1,000+ members) with a focus on practical adoption over hype — getting AI into workflows where it actually makes a difference.